 - Extrapleural pneumonectomy is a surgery in which the thoracic surgical oncologist removes the lining of the lung as well as the affected lung, the diaphragm on that side of the body, and some of the lining around the heart.

-Additionally, thoracic surgical oncologists may be involved in procedures early in the patient’s assessment that aim at confirmation of the diagnosis of malignant pleural mesothelioma as well as procedures throughout the course of treatment focusing on relief of symptoms, especially for patients whose tumors are deemed inoperable.
-These procedures include:[4]
+They may also perform procedures throughout the course of treatment, focusing on relief of symptoms, especially for patients whose tumors are deemed inoperable.

 - Video-assisted thoracoscopy is a minimally invasive thoracic surgery performed using a small video camera mounted to a fiberoptic thoracoscope.
 It allows the surgeon to see inside the chest by viewing the video images relayed onto a television screen.